annuhemnani/RestAssuredFramework/README.md

 - **Datafaker**: Datafaker is the library used to generate fake data, facilitating data-driven testing scenarios.
 - **Maven**: Maven is the chosen Java build tool to handle project dependencies, build processes, and project management.
 - **IntelliJ IDEA**: IntelliJ IDEA is the integrated development environment used for writing, debugging, and testing the API automation code.

+  ## What Does it Test?

+The Restful-booker API Playground tests various functionalities of the Restful-booker API, including:

+1. **Creating Bookings**: Verifying the ability to create new hotel bookings through API calls.
+2. **Updating Bookings**: Ensuring that booking details can be updated correctly via API requests.
+3. **Deleting Bookings**: Validating the deletion of bookings using the appropriate API endpoints.
+4. **Retrieving Bookings**: Checking the API's ability to retrieve booking information based on specific criteria.
+5. **Authentication & Authorization**: Testing the security aspects of the API, including authentication and access control.

 ## Getting Started